 An alternative to a setting up a trust, which entails legal fees, is to buy an annuity.
 An annuity is a contract with an insurance company that obligates the company to make payments to a beneficiary.
 Annuities are often used to provide retirement income, but you can direct payments to a child as well.
 You can arrange for regular payments of a set amount for a certain period of time, or variable payments that depend on investment of the underlying premium.

 “Incentive trusts” are designed to reward behavior you want and discourage what you consider destructive.
 You can concentrate on the good behavior, and arrange for payments to be triggered by going to college or earning money.
 Or you can focus on what you want to avoid, and make payments contingent on, for example, completing an alcohol rehab program or staying free from drugs.

 For the trustee, overseeing a trust like this is more complicated than exercising his or her judgment and following general principles you’ve set down.
 The trustee may need to investigate behavior and challenge the beneficiary’s assertions—not a pleasant task.

 For the very wealthy, a “dynasty” trust may be an option.
 If the pretentious name doesn’t put you off, you can set up a trust that’s essentially designed to last forever, or at least as long as the money holds out.
 Having the money in a trust can protect it from your descendants’ creditors, spouses, and bad judgment.
 It can also avoid some taxes.

-Needless to say, these trusts are complex and must be prepared by a lawyer who has experience with trusts, taxes, and investments.
-Federal gift and estate tax rules can have a big effect on the desirability of such a trust; those laws have been in flux for the last several years and are likely to change again soon.
+Needless to say, these trusts are complex and must be prepared by a lawyer who has experience with trusts, investments, and estate tax rules.